-- Click in the middle of the state graph. - Zoom in using the Zoom In icon on the toolbar or the Down Arrow key until the two events can be distinguished and a state bar is shown.
+- Click in the middle of the state graph. - Zoom in using the Zoom In icon on the toolbar (third from the right) or the Down Arrow key until the two events can be distinguished and a state bar is shown.